Help protect waterways.

 The core team

-Mark is Water Ranger’s Director of Technology and head developer.
-He’s a hands-on engineer and has a degree in Computer Engineering Technology from Rochester Institute of Technology.
-For the past 8 years, he’s been working at a successful tech start-up he co-founded and was recently named a Wireless Wavemaker.
+Mark is a hands-on engineer and has a degree in Computer Engineering Technology from Rochester Institute of Technology.
+For the past 8 years, he’s been working at a successful tech start-up he co-founded called Teldio and was recently named a Wireless Wavemaker.
 He excels at working at all facets of development.
 Mark is a natural problem solver and if he can’t figure something out, he keeps working at it until he finds a solution.
 He is excellent at keeping Water Rangers organized and focused.
 Mark is connected to the community, where he sets up meet-ups and runs a local TEDx conference.
 Mark wants to use his skills as a developer to help protect the environment, and as an avid hiker, and you can find him out walking by our local rivers.

 Ollie is a key member of the Water Ranger’s team and he has volunteered hundreds of hours to help us build our platform.
 Ollie is a rare designer: he is equally comfortable designing beautiful, elegant interfaces (with superb typography) as he is delving into the front-end code.
 A natural problem solver with over 15 years experience in both web and print, he eagerly takes on any challenge and works hard until he solves it.
+He works with Kat at their web design agency, Capra Design Limited.
 Ollie is constantly trying out new technologies to make his designs more beautiful and exciting.
-He is also an avid swimmer and loves hiking with the family dogs.
+He is also an avid swimmer and loves hiking with the dogs.

 We were part of one of the the winning team for Aquahacking 2015 in May as part of the Ottawa Water Summit.
 Our project, River Ranger, focused on creating some basic tools for the Ottawa River.
 We got some great feedback there from scientists, conservation authorities and River Keepers that saw a real purpose to what we were doing.
 Through that success and encouragement, we believed that through further research and proper development that we could develop something truly great.
 In the months since then, all in our spare time, we have been learning about water quality protocols, rebuilding our app, looking for partnerships and applying for funding.
 Our dream is to one day have millions of citizen water quality tests on our app from all around the world.